heidihendry/camelot/README.md

 * Only the latest versions of Firefox and Chrome are supported
 * Does not support video files
-* Does not provide correct handling for camera pairs
 * English is the only supported language
-* Validations cannot be disabled

 ## Validations